chapmanb/cloudbiolinux/doc/hacking.md

 the original (untouched) state of a VM:

 1. Make a dump of the current installed package list

+                 dpkg -l > dpkg-original-list.txt

 2. Store the /etc tree - one way is to use git in /etc

 After running BioLinux you can see what has been done to your system by diffing against the package list, and checking /etc.

+== Use the testing framework to create new Flavors

+BioLinux comes with a testing framework in ./test.
+The frame work creates a new VM on a local machine.
+You can add tests, to check if a VM is complete.
+See the main README file for more information.